apereo/cas/docs/cas-server-documentation/authentication/OAuth-Authentication.md

 {% include variables.html %}

-# OAuth/OpenID Authentication
+# OAuth Authentication

-Allow CAS to act as an OAuth/OpenID authentication provider.
+Allow CAS to act as an OAuth authentication provider.
 Please [review the specification](https://oauth.net/2/) to learn more.

 <div class="alert alert-info"><strong>CAS as OAuth Server</strong><p>This page specifically describes how to enable
 OAuth/OpenID server support for CAS.
 If you would like to have CAS act as an OAuth/OpenID client communicating with